mosman01/NAO-CoA/README.md

 - Download .csv files for the needed CoA or NAO from 1980 to 2016:
 [NOA Indices](/NAO/)
 [CoA Indices](/CoA/)
 - to view timeseries interactively, download the .html files and view offline.
-(They cannot be viewed in Github due to size restrictions)
+(They cannot be viewed in Github due to size restrictions).
+Or you can click on figures and you will ber redirected to _"plotly"_ website.
 [NAO-Monthly](/NAO-CoA-MON.html)
 [NAO-10Days](/NAO-CoA-10days.html)
 - R script will be available soon to create CoA from NCEP SLP for any given domain